Carlton Fisk: Chicago White Sox (1981–1993)

-On August 17, 1990, in the second game of a twi-night doubleheader in Arlington, Texas Fisk broke Johnny Bench's career home run record for catchers by hitting his 328th longball as a catcher off Charlie Hough in the top of the second inning.
+On August 17, 1990, in the second game of a two-night doubleheader in Arlington, Texas Fisk broke Johnny Bench's career home run record for catchers by hitting his 328th longball as a catcher off Charlie Hough in the top of the second inning.
 He went on to end his career as the all-time leader in home runs by a catcher with 351.
 On May 5, 2004 Mike Piazza surpassed Fisk's record by belting his 352nd as a backstop.
 Fisk still holds the American League record for homers by a catcher.

 A single in the 1991 All-Star Game made him the oldest player in MLB history to collect a hit in an All-Star game.

 The 1993 season was Fisk's last.
 In February, Fisk and the Sox had a dispute over signing a one-year deal, where the former alleged it was only a minor league deal and the latter asserting it as a technicality to protect the 40-man roster.
 Owner Jerry Reinsdorf called him a "prima donna", but the two sides eventually reached a deal.

 On June 22, 1993, Fisk broke Bob Boone's record for career games caught with his 2,226th game behind the plate.
 Fisk was passed on this list by Iván Rodríguez on June 17, 2009.

 Six days after breaking Bob Boone's all-time games caught record, Fisk was abruptly released by the Chicago White Sox at age 45.
 Fisk was notified of his dismissal in his hotel room in Cleveland while on a road trip with the team.
 It is reported that he was ordered to turn in his equipment and immediately fly back to Chicago, alone.
 To add insult to injury, Fisk was thrown out of the White Sox clubhouse later that season when he stopped by to wish his teammates good luck in the playoffs.
 Fisk was one of two final active players in the 1990s who had played in the 1960s.
 The other was Nolan Ryan.
 He is one of only 29 players in baseball history to date to have appeared in MLB games in four decades.

 In thirteen seasons with the White Sox, Fisk was selected to four All-Star games and batted .257 with 214 home runs and 762 RBI.
 Fisk had nearly as many RBIs as strikeouts with the White Sox, striking out 798 times in 5,500 plate appearances.

 For his career, Fisk caught a then-record 2,226 games over 24 seasons.
 Playing in 2,499 total games, Fisk also played 41 games in left field, 27 games at 1B and four games at 3B and was a DH for 166 games in his career.
 Overall he hit .269 with 376 home runs and 1,330 RBI in his career.